Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/02-Edge-AI-ZCU104/step2.md

 2. Create the Vitis platform.

-   For this example, you will use the Vitis Unifeid IDE to create the Vitis Platform.
+   For this example, you will use the Vitis Unified IDE to create the Vitis Platform.
 Got to `WorkSpace` directory and follow steps below to create the platform.

    1. Run Vitis by typing `vitis -w .` in the console. `-w` is to specify the workspace. `.` means the current worksapce directory.
    2. In the Vitis Unified IDE, from menu select **File > New Component > Platform** to create a platform component.